Investments that benefit the poor …

-The Sarona Risk Capital Fund (SRCF) provides capital, both directly and through funds, to growing companies.
+The MEDA Risk Capital Fund (MRCF) provides capital, both directly and through funds, to growing companies.

-Now with $19 million in total assets managed, SRCF achieves MEDA's mission of creating business solutions to poverty and creates funds to invest in these companies.
+Now with $19 million in total assets managed, MRCF achieves MEDA's mission of creating business solutions to poverty and creates funds to invest in these companies.

-Today, MEDA also co-invests with private investors through the SRCF 1 LP fund.
+Today, MEDA also co-invests with private investors through the MRCF 1 LP fund.

 MEDA is committed to serving poor communities.
-SRCF focuses on ...
+MRCF focuses on ...